simplesourcing/simplesourcing.github.io/pages/docs/simple_sagas/overview/key_concepts.md

 A *Saga* is a protocol for executing distributed transactions.
 It is also very useful in executing long running transactions that may take minutes to complete, or even days.
- Sagas were first proposed in a paper by [Garcia-Molina and Salem](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) as a solution to the problem of long running transactions.
+Indeed sagas were first proposed in a paper by [Garcia-Molina and Salem](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) as a solution to the problem of long running transactions.

 A saga is defined as a set of *actions* or *transactions* that are executed in a specific sequence.